How to Use NGrep (BSWJ)

 NGrep is truly a practical tool for troubleshooting networks.
 It’s absolutely worth adding to your network toolbox.

 For more information about the NGrep tool, and to learn to use it, check out our How to Use NGrep tutorial.
-The class is free, and it provides you with all the information you need to begin using the NGrep tool.
+The class provides you with all the information you need to begin using the NGrep tool.